There is a series of videos on How to Add a Baptism Entry showing the key features of the tutorials.

 To reset Ancestral Sources, use Tools > Options… > Reset button, select Reset to original installation settings, and click OK twice.

-This not only resets all Tools > Options… settings, but also Tools > Customise Fonts, every Tools > Flag Assignment…, and all Census > Census Flag Settings….
+This not only resets all Tools > Options… settings, but also Tools > Customise Fonts, every Tools > Flag Assignment…, and all Census records are national collections of population statistics.
+They usually record details about members of a household on a particular date, and are typically collected every ten years. > Census Flag Settings….

 Click the Open button on the left of the toolbar, and select either the Family Historian Sample Project or the Sample.ged file created above.